Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/mitid-flex-app.md

 Contact Signaturgruppen for more information.

 > Note: It is not a variant of MitID that is generally available and it has to be accepted and certified for each usecase.

+## Client Initiated Backchannel Authentication
+The MitID Flex app variant has been implemented using the Client Initiated Backchannel Authentication (CIBA) specification.
+A general overview of this protocol is outlined here:

+Integrating to CIBA involves several technical steps designed to ensure a secure and efficient authentication process.
+Here's an overview of the steps involved:

+1. **Client Registration**: Use our free demo client or contact Signaturgruppen for your own client.

+3. **Authentication Request Initiation**:
+    - The client application initiates an authentication request to the authentication server, providing necessary information about the end-user that is to be authenticated.
+    - This request includes parameters like `scope`, `client_id`, and the `login_hint` to identify the user.

+4. **User Notification**:
+    - The authentication server processes the request and, if the user is recognized, sends a notification to the user’s device via an out-of-band method (e.g., a mobile app push notification).

+5. **End-User Authentication**:
+    - The user receives the notification and performs authentication on their device, which could involve biometrics, a PIN, or another form of user verification.

+6. **Token Issuance**:
+    - Upon successful user authentication, Signaturgruppen Broker sends a response back to the client.
+This requires the client to poll the server for the token.
+    - The server issues tokens (like ID token and access token) following the successful authentication.

+These steps ensure that the authentication process is user-friendly, secure, and adheres to the OpenID Connect standards which underpin the CIBA flow.
+This setup is particularly useful for decoupling device scenarios where the device requesting authentication is not the same as the user's device, allowing for more flexible authentication methods.